593rd Corps Sustainment Command

-The 593rd Expeditionary Sustainment Command (593rd ESC) is a Sustainment Command of the United States Army.
+The 593rd Corps Sustainment Command (593rd CSC) is a Sustainment Command of the United States Army.

 History

-The 593d Expeditionary Sustainment Command (593d ESC) was originally the 1350th Engineer Base Depot Brigade, activated 1 August 1944, for service in World War II and constituted 7 August 1944.
+The 593d Corps Sustainment Command (593d CSC) was originally the 1350th Engineer Base Depot Brigade, activated 1 August 1944, for service in World War II and constituted 7 August 1944.
 The brigade was inactivated on the islands of Leyte and Luzon in the Philippines on 20 May 1946.

 It was reactivated as the 593d Engineer Base Depot in Guam on 16 December 1948.
 Following a series of reactivations and redefinitions, it participated in 14 campaigns in Vietnam from 1966 to 1972 as the 593d General Support Group assigned as HQ Qui Nhon Sub Area Command of the 1st Logistics Command, earning its second Meritorious Unit Commendation and the Vietnamese Cross of Gallantry with Palm.

 Inactivated in April 1972, it was again activated on 21 March 1973, as the 593d Area Support Group at Fort Lewis.
 The Group was immediately responsible for many post-support missions critical to the day-to-day operations of Fort Lewis, while simultaneously being prepared to deploy worldwide in support of I Corps, PACOM, Homeland Defense and War on Terrorism requirements across the full spectrum of Army, Joint and Interagency operations.
 Brigade personnel and units have supported a variety of missions ranging from SBCT National Training Center rotations, conducting the command, control and onward movement of all equipment during the redeployment of the 4th Brigade Combat Team, 2d Infantry Division, to the Japanese CALFEX while annually hosting the Washington Special Olympics.

 On 31 August 1990, the 593d Area Support Group deployed to Saudi Arabia for participation in operations Desert Shield, Desert Storm and Desert Farewell.
 In addition, the 593d Area Support Group deployed on 24 December 1992, to Somalia for Operation Restore Hope.

 On 16 November 1993, the 593d Area Support Group was re-designated as the 593d Corps Support Group.
 Following its re-designation, it was deployed to El Salvador for a Joint Humanitarian Mission.
 Between November 1998 and February 1999, the 593d Corps Support Group successfully joined with other military personnel to restore hope in that part of Central America.

 On 16 January 2004, the 593d Corps Support Brigade deployed to Iraq in support of Operation Iraqi Freedom providing logistical support for the 13th COSCOM.
 The 593d Corps Support Brigade also has supported Operation Enduring Freedom by sending units to Afghanistan.